RogueRope/docs/content/docs/practical/accommodations.md

     parent: "practical"
 ---

-Gone are the days of camping in the open field—this winter, we’re moving indoors!
+Gone are the days of camping in the open field this winter, we’re moving indoors!
 We’re offering dormitory-style accommodations with bunk beds to keep you warm and comfortable after a full day of connection and exploration.

 Our sleeping arrangements cater to everyone’s needs, including **FLINTA** (women, lesbians, inter, non-binary, trans, agender) and snoring-friendly rooms, so everyone can rest easy.